 AI search engine recommendations are not stable.
 We sent the same 20 B2B software queries to ChatGPT, Perplexity, Gemini, Grok, and Claude once per week for three consecutive weeks, and the results shifted every time.
-ChatGPT's brand citation count swung from 23 to 12 to 14.
+ChatGPT's brand citation count swung from 23 to 12 to 14, a 48% drop followed by a partial recovery.
 Cross-engine consensus on the top recommendation oscillated from 50% to 55% back to 50%.
 One midmarket brand, ActiveCampaign, went from being cited with direct links on ChatGPT to completely invisible on that engine in a single week.
+If you are monitoring your AI search visibility with a single snapshot, you are measuring noise.

 Why AI Search Results Change Between Identical Queries